vtexdocs/dev-portal-content/docs/guides/VTEX-Sales-App/integration-vtex-sales-app-on-hands.md

 To first identify On Hands sales the first thing to do is to look for [VTEX Sales App](https://help.vtex.com/en/tracks/instore-getting-started-and-setting-up--zav76TFEZlAjnyBVL5tRc/7fnnVlG3Kv1Tay9iagc5yf) sales.
 VTEX Sales App sales can be filtered by a specific OMS filter called "VTEX Sales App", this filter looks for user agent information that sets a specific user agent that can be used to track VTEX Sales App sales.
 This tag is not available at the Order Payload or databases (redshift), but it can be used at [list orders API](https://developers.vtex.com/vtex-rest-api/reference/listorders) to filter VTEX Sales App Sales.
 Another field that can be used for this is `marketingData.marketingTags`, if the array contains an "VTEX Sales App" tag the order was made by VTEX Sales App application.
 This field can be found at the Order Payload and Redshift databases.

 The next step is to understand if the order generated will be processed by the same store that has created it.
-To do that, check first if the `checkedIn` flag is `true`, next run through all products of this order looking at  `shippingData.logisticsInfo. `Inside this key, it is needed to compare `pickupPointId `with `checkedInPickupPointId `the value of those tags must be the same and not null, meaning that the store that created the order is responsible for delivering the order.
+To do that, check first if the `checkedIn` flag is `true`, next run through all products of this order looking at  `shippingData.logisticsInfo`.
+Inside this key, it is needed to compare `pickupPointId` with `checkedInPickupPointId` the value of those tags must be the same and not null, meaning that the store that created the order is responsible for delivering the order.

 ## Integration Methods

 Now that VTEX Sales App Orders and _"On Hands delivery method"_ can be identified in our OMS, the next step is to use the available methods to consume OMS APIs to process On Hands orders.
 There are two options for that:

 ### Tracking On Hands Order